 - "And God saw everything that He had made, and behold, it was very good.
 And the evening and the morning were the sixth day."

 God did all the work of creation, made Heaven and earth, made all that is in heaven and earth, in six days.
 The "seventh" day was the day of completion, where He rested from this work of creation.
 That is not insignificant.
 The number six is used here to signify the total period of time that God worked in creation, and the seventh representing completion in when He rested.
 The days are the units of six, the number that is the designation for that period of work.
 Moreover, just as God worked for six days, He also uses that same number for man who He commanded "to work" these very same six days.

 - "Thus the heavens and the earth were finished, and all the host of them.

 - And on the seventh day God ended His work which He had made; and He rested on the seventh day from all His work which He had made."

-The "six" was the length of time that God assigned Himself "to work" in creation, and it is the length of time He also assigned to Man to work in this world.
-That is a fact of very great significance and importance.
-And this "signification" of the number bears itself out consistently as it's not only illustrated in six days, but is applied in years as well.
-For example, as we read that God had made a Covenant with the children of Israel, and that bondmen were to serve for six years.
-Yet on the seventh year, they were to be set free.
-Again, that same signification of six illustrating their time of work.
+The number "six" was the designated length of time that God assigned Himself to work in creation, and it is also the length of time He assigned to man to work in this world.
+That is a fact of great significance and importance.
+Moreover, this signification for this number bears itself out consistently throughout Scripture as is not only illustrated in six days, but is also applied in years as well.
+For example, as we read that God had made a Covenant with the children of Israel, and that Hebrew slaves or bondmen were to work for their masters for "six" years.
+On the seventh year, the year of completion, they were to be set free, signifying a rest from their labors.
+Again, that same sign of six illustrating their period of work.

 - "six days shalt thou labour, and do all thy work: